rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryMisc.md

 - There is a single argument of type list of System.Strings.
 - Returns list of AuthorizedOperationss.
+### awscomputesettings
+List all aws compute settings.

+- There are 4 arguments.
+    - sortBy - AwsCloudComputeSettingQuerySortByField: Specification on how to sort a list of compute settings.
+    - sortOrder - SortOrder: Sorting order for the results.
+    - filter - list of AwsCloudComputeSettingFilterInputs: Specification on how to filter a list of compute settings.
+    - contextFilter - ContextFilterTypeEnum: Specifies the context filter to use.
+- Returns list of AwsComputeSettingss.
+### azureresourcegroups
+Get resource groups for a service principal in Azure.

+- There are 2 arguments.
+    - cloudAccountId - System.String: Cloud account ID.
+    - azureRegion - System.String: Region for Azure cloud account.
+- Returns list of System.Strings.
+### azuresubnets
+Get subnets for a given account in Azure.

+- There is a single argument of type AzureSubnetReq.
+- Returns list of System.Strings.
 ### browsecalendar
 Browse Exchange calendar.